You are not old enough to visit this site

 How Many Bottles Are in My Whisky Cask?

-The number of whisky bottles a cask yields depends on its type, size, maturation process, and bottling decisions.
-This guide explores these factors to help you understand the art and science of whisky cask ownership.
+The number of whisky bottles a cask yields depends on its type, size, maturation progress and bottling decisions.
+This guide explores these factors to help you understand the art and science of whisky casks and bottling your very own whisky.

 Understanding Cask Sizes and Types

-This can be a bit of a guessing game, so be prepared because a cask can hold anywhere from 50 to over 750 x 700ml bottles of whisky when first filled.
-Of course, a cask is handmade, albeit by incredibly skilled craftsmen, but there is still a level of variation, and no two casks are the same.
+This can sometimes be a bit of a guessing game, so be prepared because a cask can hold anywhere from 50 to over 750 x 700ml bottles at cask strength when first filled.
+Of course a cask is handmade, albeit by incredibly skilled craftsmen, but there is still a level of variation and no two casks are the same.

 The best place to start is to understand just what a ‘cask’ is.
 The term cask is the general category for a container used to store liquid, typically alcohol.
 Not to be confused with a barrel, which is actually a specific type of cask.